 Standard, 30 days visas can be issued within 4-5 working days.
 In many countries, the service has shifted from the embassy to a compulsory Chinese Visa Application Centre , which charges an additional fee.
 A standard visa is activated on the day you arrive in China and must be used within three months of issue.
 Allow for up to three weeks to have your visa mailed to you.

 If you wish to obtain a visa for China from within Mongolia, allow four to five days.
 Documentation including details of your onward stay must be produced, but a local travel agency can assist you with this.
 Long queues form during August and September as students wait for their visas, so be prepared to be turned away if you do not arrive in time.
 And for Chinese visas issued from Russia, an invitation letter, hotel booking, itinerary and onward flight must be provided.

 Visas for Russia

-A visa is required by all visitors to Russia and you should apply for one before you leave home.
+A valid Russian visa is required by all visitors to Russia and you should apply for one before you leave home.
 A 30-day tourist visa is sufficient for most travellers, and an invitation can be issued by a travel agent, Russian hotel or specialised visa agency.